 REASON FOR TRAINING

 • From time to time, the Department of Human Resources (DHRM) and other State training agencies send information about training opportunities for UDAF employees.
-All records of outside training given to UDAF employees will be kept by the Department.
+The Department will keep all records of outside training given to UDAF employees.

 PROCEDURES FOR TRAINING